MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remotedesktopservices.md

 - If you disable or don't configure this setting, the encryption level to be used for remote connections to RD Session Host servers isn't enforced through Group Policy.

-Important
+Important.

 FIPS compliance can be configured through the System cryptography.
-Use FIPS compliant algorithms for encryption, hashing, and signing settings in Group Policy (under Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options.)
+Use FIPS compliant algorithms for encryption, hashing, and signing settings in Group Policy (under Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options).
 The FIPS compliant setting encrypts and decrypts data sent from the client to the server and from the server to the client, with the Federal Information Processing Standard (FIPS) 140 encryption algorithms, by using Microsoft cryptographic modules.
 Use this encryption level when communications between clients and RD Session Host servers requires the highest level of encryption.
 <!-- ClientConnectionEncryptionLevel-Description-End -->

 <!-- ClientConnectionEncryptionLevel-Editable-Begin -->